hsbobeck/food-analyzer/README.md

 # food-analyzer
-Identifies food in an image, displays estimated expiration date and nutritional info
+Identifies food in an image, displays estimated expiration date, nutritional info, and general description

-authors: Henry Bobeck, Sam Stazinski, Zane Snider, Devarshi Bhadouria